by webBikeWorld.com Staff

 These screws are used to adjust the fit of the face shield.
 You have to sort of play with the top and bottom screws to get the shield to seal correctly at the top and bottom.
 We often get brand new helmets that need adjustment.

-Anyway, the bottom line is that there's so much variability in the
+Anyway, the bottom line is that there's so much variability

-much over time, that it's not surprising
+quality changes so much over time, that it's not surprising

 Hope this helps...."

+Response From "M" (A webBikeWorld Visitor): "This helmet used different size cheek pads per Joe Rocket depending on the release date.
 The later ones has thicker padding, which would help with the fit and in turn the noise.

 I bought the carbon and a deviant version, a thing to note is that liners are different for the carbon and the standard RKT-101 but cheek pads are universal.